dariusgab/DARKADVANCE/README.md

 pass = advance
-This is my creation more powers thankz to my self enjoy for this program thanks me later you enjoying
+This is my creation more powers thankz to my self enjoy for this program thanks me later you enjoying please add issue if you have problem the i fix it im your carpenter im am hunters a simple programer